 San Diego police ended up removing the firearm.

-When At Home Nursing Care signs up new clients for service, a home care nurse will ask about any “unsecured firearms” in the home.
+When At Home Nursing Care signs up new clients for service, a home care nurse will ask about any “unsecured firearms” in the home to deal with guns, mental illness and elder safety in home health care.
 Homecare nurses will educate clients about proper storage and the various laws if need be.
 If a client has a history of violence, dementia or mental health issues, the RN will initiate a discussion about gun removal.
 Each case is evaluated based on its own issues and we work with families to find solutions that promote safety.

 One of the easiest solutions, especially if the firearm is valuable or has sentimental value, is to have a responsible party, like an adult son or daughter, take the gun.
 It can also be kept in a bank lock box.